o2r-project/erc-spec/docs/spec/index.md

 Another core goal is _simplicity_.
 This specification should not re-do something which already exists (if it is an open specification or tool).
-It must be possible to create a valid and working ERC manually.
+It must be possible to create a valid and working ERC _manually_.

 The final important notion is the one of _nested containers_.
 We acknowledge well defined standards for packaging a set of files, and different approaches to create an executable code package.
 Therefore an ERC comprises _one or more containers but is itself subject to being put into a container_.
 We distinguish these containers into the inner or "runtime" container and the outer container, which is used for transfer of complete ERC and not content-aware validation.

+Finally, this specification may be extended or limited further by so called _extensions_.
+Extensions MAY add any additional structure to an ERC or change defaults.
+But they MUST NOT interfere with this specification, e.g. by changing the meaning of a configuration field.

 ## How to use an ERC